smearedink/plan-AO-obs/README.md

 ## PALFA Timing Command File Generator (PATiCoFiG?)

 A script made with PALFA Arecibo timing sessions in mind.
-For a given start time, observation length, and set of sources, a *.cmd file is produced that can be run in CIMA.
+For a given start time, observation length, and set of sources, a .cmd file is produced that can be run in CIMA.
 An attempt is made to pick a reasonable order in which to observe the sources based on rise and set times and slew times.
+This is most likely not the *optimal* time (this is a hard problem!) and even as a rough attempt to optimize I'm sure it can be improved.
+But it's a little more sophisticated than the "just put them in RA order" that we were typically doing.

 Run like so:
 ```